 Defects During Construction:

-Defects during construction can range from improper mixing, placing and curing of concrete.
+Defects during building construction can range from improper mixing, placing and curing of concrete.
 Removal of shoring & formwork is another cause of production of cracks in concrete.
 If additional water is added in concrete in order to increase the workability of concrete, it increases the water cement ratio that leads towards the strength reduction.
 Improper alignment of formwork causes erosion of concrete.

-Structural defects can be categorized as:
+Structural defects in buildings can be categorized as:

 - Cracks in foundation (substructure)